rakam-io/rakam-api-terraform-aws/README.md

 * Setting up the optional Kubernetes web UI.

 ---
+### Step 0: Set terraform backend
+To store safely your tfstate files, setup your backend on `backend.tf`.
+Running `terraform init` will also initalize your backend alongside with required modules.

 ### STEP 1: Open `provider.tf` and make the following changes:

 * Create a programmatic access IAM account, with preferable access to all resources.
 Note that after the creation of resources you can revoke its access.